abumsoo/Kim_CSCI2270_FinalProject/README.md

 website with the websiteParser.py script that is included in this repository.

 ## How to Run
-To compile & and run this program run(in the command line or terminal): <br>
+To compile this program run(in the command line or terminal): <br>
 ```bash
 make
 ```
+To run:
 ```
 ./ssb4.o chars.txt
 ```